Mesothelioma diagnosis

 How mesothelioma is diagnosed

-You usually begin by seeing your GP.
+If you have symptoms of mesothelioma, you usually begin by visiting your GP.
 They will ask you about your symptoms and examine you.
 They may also ask if you have been exposed to asbestos in the past.
 You may have blood tests and a chest x-ray.

-Depending on the results of any tests, your GP may refer you to hospital for further tests.
+Depending on the results, your GP may refer you to hospital for further tests.
 At the hospital, you will see a specialist doctor.
 They will ask you about your general health and any previous medical problems.

 Related pages